HortonworksUniversity/Security_Labs/HDP-3.0.1-AD-onprem.md

   - -u (aka –user) is used to provide the credentials to be used when the client is challenged by the gateway.
   - Note that most of the samples do not use the cookie features of cURL for the sake of simplicity.
 Therefore we will pass in user credentials with each curl request to authenticate.

-- *From the host where Knox is running*, send the below curl request to 8443 port where Knox is running to run `ls` command on `/` dir in HDFS:
+- *From the host where Knox is running*, send the below curl request to the port where Knox is running to run `ls` command on `/` dir in HDFS:
 ```
-curl -ik -u sales1:BadPass#1 https://localhost:8443/gateway/default/webhdfs/v1/?op=LISTSTATUS
+curl -ik -u sales1:BadPass#1 https://localhost:8444/gateway/default/webhdfs/v1/?op=LISTSTATUS
 ```
   - This should return json object containing list of dirs/files located in root dir and their attributes

 - To avoid passing password on command prompt you can pass in just the username (to avoid having the password captured in the shell history).
 In this case, you will be prompted for the password
 ```
-curl -ik -u sales1 https://localhost:8443/gateway/default/webhdfs/v1/?op=LISTSTATUS
+curl -ik -u sales1 https://localhost:8444/gateway/default/webhdfs/v1/?op=LISTSTATUS

 ## enter BadPass#1
 ```